icerpc/icerpc-docs/pages/icerpc-core/connection/how-to-create-a-connection.md

 ## Creating a server

-On the server-side, you accept server connections with an instance of the Server class.
+On the server-side, you accept server connections with an instance of the `Server` class.
 This server listens for and accepts new connections on its configured [server address](server-address#server-configuration).

-In C#, this is again a two-step process, where you first construct the server and later call `Listen`:
+In C#, this is again a two-step process, where you first construct the [`Server`][server] and later call `Listen`:

 ```csharp
 using IceRpc;